-The MCO will make reasonable efforts to contact Members to conduct an HRA.
-Reasonable efforts means documentation of at least three (3) separate attempts to contact the Member which includes at least one (1) attempt to contact the Member at the number most recently reported by the Member (if a phone number is available), and (1) attempt to contact the Member using the Member's last reported residential address.
-The (3) attempts shall be followed by a letter sent to the Member's most recently reported address that provides information about care coordination and how to obtain an HRA.
-Documentation of the three (3) attempts must be included in the Member file.
-All attempts shall occur on three (3) different Calendar Days, at different hours of the day, including evening and after business hours.
+The MCO will make reasonable efforts to contact Members to conduct an HRA and provide information about care coordination.
+Such efforts shall include, but shall not be limited to, engaging community supports such as Community Health Workers, CSAs and Centers for Independent Living.
+The MCO shall document at least three (3) attempts to contact a Member which includes at least one (1) attempt to contact the Member at the phone number most recently reported by the Member using the Member's last reported residential address.
+The three (3) attempts shall be followed by a letter sent to the Member's most recently reported address that provides information about care coordination and how to obtain an HRA.
+Documentation of the three (3) attempts shall be included in the Member's file.
+Such attempts shall occur on not less than three (3) different Calendar Days, at different hours of the day, including day and evening hours and after business hours.